tlmoni/spacedude3/doc/ProjectDocument.md

 #### Testing
 Testing of the game was done by building and locally running the game in every development phase, which was often done in branches.
 Our policy was that master should always contain a functioning version of the program.

+#### Memory management
 We did try to use valgrind to test memory leaks, but it turned out difficult and not efficient for the purpose since SFML and graphics card drivers etc. weren't compatible.

+#### Error handling
+Project has error processing for all used files(textures and map files) it opens, acts accordingly and gives an error message in the console.